andrew/ultimate-awesome/README.md

 - [awesome-vibe-coding-resources](https://github.com/acvnace/awesome-vibe-coding-resources) - A curated list of awesome resources for vibe coding.
 - [awesome-learning-resources](https://github.com/adenugbamichael/awesome-learning-resources) - 🔥 Awesome list of resources on Web Development.
 - [awesome-dev](https://github.com/afedyanin/awesome-dev) - Awesome C# development.
-- [awesome-smol](https://github.com/afondiel/awesome-smol) - An awesome list of "small but mighty" models and resources.
 - [awesome-uw](https://github.com/ajaycode/awesome-uw) - This is a list of resources at the University of Washington, Seattle.
 - [awesome-docker-ai-lists](https://github.com/ajeetraina/awesome-docker-ai-lists) - A curated collection of Docker AI/ML resources, tools, and use cases.
 - [awesome-vim-config](https://github.com/alan-w-255/awesome-vim-config) - My vim configuration.